Open Banking for Real Estate: The Complete Guide

 Conclusion

 Real estate has been exceptionally slow to modernize its payment infrastructure, despite managing trillions in annual transactions.
-Open banking, mandated by PSD2 and now supported by 94% of European banks, eliminates many of these costs.
+Chargebacks, card fees, settlement delays, and manual reconciliation remain entrenched operational costs across the industry.

 Decision framework:

-- •Use open banking as your primary rail if you have a high-volume recurring payment base (500+ units), tenant banking relationships predominantly in Europe, and chargeback management is a current operational burden.
+- •Use open banking as your primary rail if you have a high-volume recurring payment base (500+ units or equivalent transaction volume), tenant banking relationships are predominantly in Europe, and chargeback management is a current operational burden.
+Open banking delivers structural cost advantages (€100,000+ annually for mid-sized operators) and eliminates fraud risk entirely.

 - •Use cards strategically for one-off transactions, international transfers outside SEPA, or tenants without SEPA bank access.
+While expensive (1.5–3%), cards provide flexibility that open banking and direct debit cannot match.